-We collect the following data from you when you subscribe to our newsletter via our online subscription form:
+We collect the following data from you when you subscribe to our email list via our online subscription form:

-Your name and email address.
+Your name, email address and telephone number.
 These are considered to be Standard Levels of data.

 Why do we need this information?

-These emails are our Newsletters in which we inform you of Company news, new products, industry news, any current offers and other information we think may be of interest.
+These emails are our regular emails in which we inform you of industry news, new information, upcoming exhibitions and other information we think may be of interest.

-When you subscribe to our newsletter you give your initial consent by ticking the acceptance checkbox, thereby giving us your explicit consent to contact you through email.
+When you subscribe to our email list you give your initial consent by ticking the acceptance checkbox, thereby giving us your explicit consent to contact you through email.

 We will always do our utmost to keep your data safe and compliant with GDPR requirements.

-You may unsubscribe from our newsletter at any time by clicking the 'unsubscribe' link at the bottom of each email we send or by requesting to be unsubscribed by sending an email to us.
+You may unsubscribe from our email list at any time by clicking the ‘unsubscribe’ link at the bottom of each group email we send or by requesting to be unsubscribed by sending an email to us.
 Your details will be deleted from all points of storage.
 Please note this information is only stored digitally and no physical paperwork exists which contains this customer data.

 We use a third-party provider, MailChimp, to deliver our group emails, which are emails sent to every subscriber on our list.
-We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.
+We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our group emails.
 For more information, please see MailChimp’s privacy notice.
-You can unsubscribe to general mailings at any time of the day or night by clicking the unsubscribe link at the bottom of any of our emails or by emailing our data controller.
+You can unsubscribe to group mailings at any time of the day or night by clicking the unsubscribe link at the bottom of any of our emails or by emailing our data controller.